blueyeco/hub-api/sections/javascript-sdk.md

 ### Retrieving UGC

 UGC can be retrieved by user_id, fb_id, or for the entire app.
 You must specify the individual fields you want retrieved.
-Please the example below for more details.
+Please see the example below for more details.

 <table>
 <tr>